The Top 250 Greatest Martial Arts Movies of All-Timeby Eric-Scissorhands | created - 16 Mar 2011 | updated - 21 Nov 2017 | Public

 An instant classic, and one of the BEST action films made in the last decade or two.
 Pure adrenaline rush.
 Indonesia's Iko Uwais who made his film debut in "Merantau" takes it up a notch and delivers the goods.
 If youre an action junkie you wont be disappointed.

 14. Police Story (1985)

-A virtuous Hong Kong police officer must clear his good name when the drug lords he is after frame him for the murder of a dirty cop.
+A virtuous Hong Kong Police Officer must clear his good name when the drug lord he is after frames him for the murder of a dirty cop.